datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Section 13.4  Allocations  TC "Section 13.4  Allocations" \\f C \\l "2" .
-Additional Units shall not be entitled to any retroactive allocation of the Company’s income, gains, losses, deductions, credits or other items; provided that, subject to the restrictions of § 706(d) of the Code, Additional Units shall be entitled to their respective share of the Company’s income, gains, losses, deductions, credits and other items arising under contracts entered into before the effective date of the issuance of any Additional Units to the extent that such income, gains, losses, deductions, credits and other items arise after such effective date.
-To the extent consistent with § 706(d) of the Code and Treasury Regulations promulgated thereunder, the Company’s books may be closed at the time Additional Units are issued (as though the Company’s tax year had ended) or the Company may credit to the Additional Units pro rata allocations of the Company’s income, gains, losses, deductions, credits and items for that portion of the Company’s Fiscal Year after the effective date of the issuance of the Additional Units.
+Additional Units shall not be entitled to any retroactive allocation of the Company's income, gains, losses, deductions, credits or other items; provided that, subject to the restrictions of § 706(d) of the Code, Additional Units shall be entitled to their respective share of the Company's income, gains, losses, deductions, credits and other items arising under contracts entered into before the effective date of the issuance of any Additional Units to the extent that such income, gains, losses, deductions, credits and other items arise after such effective date.
+To the extent consistent with § 706(d) of the Code and Treasury Regulations promulgated thereunder, the Company's books may be closed at the time Additional Units are issued (as though the Company's tax year had ended) or the Company may credit to the Additional Units pro rata allocations of the Company's income, gains, losses, deductions, credits and items for that portion of the Company's Fiscal Year after the effective date of the issuance of the Additional Units.

 **